Wikipedia turns 20 on January 15th, 2021. Over the past 20 years it’s become a respected, and sometimes contentious, source of information.

 Some themes we noticed from our research into 20 years of Wikipedia edits include:

 Perhaps unsurprisingly, polarising presidents feature prominently.
-The three most recent Presidents of the United States all occupy the top 10 of the all-time list.
-George W. Bush (2nd), Donald Trump (5th) and Barack Obama (10th) have over 100,000 revisions between them.
-With one of the most acrimonious elections in living memory due to come to a head in November, Trump’s numbers are likely to rise even further.
+Two former Presidents of the United States occupy the top 10 of the all-time most-edited list.
+George W. Bush (2nd), Donald Trump (5th).
+With one of the most acrimonious elections in living memory taking place in November, Trump’s numbers are likely to rise even further.
+But not as the U.S. president it seems.

 Death features a lot on Wikipedia.
 Each year has a “Deaths in 20XX” page, with certain months having enough notable or controversial deaths to warrant a heavily edited page.
 “Deaths in December 2016” must have been particularly busy for the Grim Reaper and Wikipedians alike.
 The page appears 58th in the all-time list, with nearly 20,000 edits at the time of writing.